 - Utilize any common areas in your residential building; including, but not limited to, lounges or kitchens.

-- Utilize the Forest Fitness Center or other athletic facilities.
+- Utilize the Forrest Fitness Center or other athletic facilities.

 - Enter Ullman Dining, Ullman To Go, Starbucks or The Habit.

 If you are found doing any of the above during your isolation period, this may constitute a violation of the Student Handbook.

 If your roommate tests positive and you do not have symptoms, you are not required to quarantine.
 Instead, we encourage you to monitor for symptoms and get tested if symptoms develop.
 For further information, see the "Exposures" tab above.

 If your roommate tests positive and you are at high risk of severe disease, you may request a temporary move to another location for the duration of the infectious period.
 The specifics of the alternative location will be determined by California Lutheran University Student Affairs staff and may be located off campus.
 "Medically high-risk" is determined by Health Services.
 Students at high risk of severe disease can contact email@example.com to confirm risk and initiate the process of moving to a different location for the duration of a roommate’s infectious period.